BD00ley/senior-design/README.md

 # senior-design
-the one file of my senior design for version control lol
+The front end and backend files of I2C communication on the Raspberry Pi for my senior design.